Covid 19 Delta outbreak: 'Unacceptable' to react aggressively to vaccine pass requests - Retail NZ - NZ Herald

 By RNZ

-People need to hold their tempers and expect queues in some places, with relaxed Covid-19 restrictions likely to bring shoppers out in droves.
+People need to hold their tempers and expect queues in some places, with relaxed Covid-19 restrictions likely to bring shoppers out in droves, Retail NZ chief executive Greg Harford said.

 The new traffic light system came into effect yesterday, and it has allowed cafes and other Auckland shops to properly open for the first time in months.